desantir/DMXStudio/README.txt

 Target environment:

-- Windows 7 or Vista (only tested 32 bit on either platform)
+- Windows Vista, 7, 8.1, or 10 (only tested 32 bit on either platform)

 Build Environment:

-- Microsoft Visual Studio
+- Microsoft Visual Studio 2015

-To build and use this you will need the following:
+To use this you will need one or more of the following:

+- Enttac USB PRO comatible USB to DMX adapter (such as DMXking ultraDMX Micro -> http://dmxking.com/usbdmx/ultradmxmicro)

+or

-- Build a simple USB-based DMX hardware controller based on the FTDI chip (about $20):
+- Build your own simple USB-based DMX hardware controller based on the FTDI chip (about $20):

 	- FTDI Basic Breakout - 5V   http://www.amazon.com/gp/product/B0068QKQEA/
 	- TI SN75176BP               http://www.mouser.com/ProductDetail/Texas-Instruments/SN75176BP/